Spelling

 Spelling is a set of conventions for written language regarding how graphemes should correspond to the sounds of spoken language.
-Spelling is one of the elements of orthography, and highly standardized spelling is a prescriptive element.
+Spelling is one of the elements of orthography, and is a subject of linguistic prescription.

 Spellings originated as transcriptions of the sounds of speech according to the alphabetic principle.
 Fully phonemic orthography is usually only approximated, due to factors including changes in pronunciation over time, and the borrowing of vocabulary from other languages without adapting its spelling.
 Homophones may be spelled differently on purpose in order to disambiguate words that would otherwise have identical spellings.

 Standards and conventions

 Standardization of spelling is connected with the development of writing and the establishment of modern standard dialects.
 Languages with established orthography are those languages that enjoy an official status and a degree of institutional support in a country.
 Therefore, normative spelling is a relatively recent development linked to the compiling of dictionaries (in many languages, special spelling dictionaries, also called orthographic dictionaries, are compiled, showing prescribed spelling of words but not their meanings), the founding of national academies and other institutions of language maintenance, including widespread education and literacy, and often does not apply to minority and regional languages.

 In countries or regions where there is an authoritative language academy, such as France, the Netherlands, and the German-speaking areas, spelling reforms have occasionally been introduced (not always successfully) so that spelling better matches the changing pronunciation.